Teensy 3.6 based synthesizer using PJRC Audio Board and Audio Lib

 See a Youtube demo

 10th July 2020 - Nearly ready to get a PCB prototype for Teensy 4.1.
-It is possible to put a T4.1 on the current T3.6 boards.
+It is possible to put a T4.1 on the current T3.6 boards - see picture below.
 Currently however, the firmware needs changing to slow down the multiplexer reading, plus there are odd problems with lock-ups when a patch using the ‘band-limited’ sawtooth wave is selected - but only with 16 voice polyphony… Memory problem?
 Plus some noise on USB audio.
 Having 48 Du Pont wires probably isn’t ideal for fast digital and analogue signals, so we’ll see how the PCB fares.
 The new PCB will have an option for a MIDI thru DIN socket fed directly from MIDI In (the SMD buffer ic needed will be on the board already) and a footprint for a 1/4” socket in the same place as the current 3.5mm socket.
 The PCB will cost the same.

 8th July 2020 - I put some more stock on Tindie and it started selling quickly as everyone on the 500+ waiting list gets an email and then it’s a scramble.
 Sorry about this.
 More stock will follow next week.
 I’m also limited by how many PCBs I can order, pack and handle at the post office too.
 Ideally, things would go into a box, label printed and a parcel service would collect it.
 The reality is that I’m doing this in my spare time and dealing in a foreign country.
 Shipping is still limited, if your country is not on the list on Tindie, then I cannot ship.